-The American Medical Women’s Association advocates to bring under-addressed issues to the forefront of the national agenda.
+The American Medical Women’s Association advocates bringing under-addressed issues to the forefront of the national agenda.
+Join our initiatives now.

-- Center for American Progress information on Guns And Crime
+- Center for American Progress information on Guns and Crime

 - American Public Health Association Gun Violence Prevention Resources